monstermac77/anxiety/README.md

 Much of the anxiety people experience is episodic and in response to specific events, but when anxiety turns pernicious is when it is sustained and with unidentifiable cause.
 We'll refer to this as primary (or essential) anxiety<sup>1</sup>.
 The origin of primary anxiety is likely genetic (some brain chemistry predisposition), learned secondhand (from observing parents/family/friends/partners respond to stimuli), learned firsthand via trauma (PTSD, extreme conditions like starvation), or some combination thereof.

-Those with this anxiety of unknown origin appear sometimes to learn how to harness it to achieve unparalleled productivity.
+Those with primary anxiety sometimes appear to harness it to achieve unparalleled productivity.
 TODO: finish this paragraph, 50% of people died by suicide described loved ones as perfectionists.

 Footnotes: